-Recently passed legislation will benefit nonprofit organizations by repealing an unpopular parking and transportation employee benefits tax.
+Recently passed legislation will benefit nonprofit organizations by repealing an unpopular unrelated business income tax (UBIT) on expenses of nonprofits that provide transportation fringe benefits to their employees.

 The “Parking Tax,” which was imposed under I.R.C.
 Section 512(a)(7) upon enactment of the 2017 Tax Cuts and Jobs Act, has now been retroactively repealed under the Taxpayer Certainty and Disaster Tax Relief Act.